A Splashing Lot of Fun

-The sun’s out and it’s looking good for the week.
-So, time to think about getting a paddling pool.
+The sun’s out so it’s time to think about buying a paddling pool.

 The quality of the plastic in inflatable paddling pools can vary widely

-Choose a good brand such as Intex or Bestway with a repair kit included.
+Choose a good brand such which may also come with a repair kit.
+This one is from Intex.

 Pop-up pools take very little time to assemble